C4CoderAcademy/esp_gallery/README.md

 #### 17. Discuss how Agile methodology is being implemented in your App.

+Agile methodology was used to complete our project as follows:

+A)  Sprints
+These were as implemented as follows:
+June 25 - July 2 Team building, planning and research July 2-July 11 Part A questionnaire and rough draft of Markdown for part B July 11- July 21 Development phase
+July 21 - July 24 Project review and delivery to client, Finalise docs and code, presentation planning

+B) Collaboration with the customer
+We managed client satisfaction ensuring that the product met her needs by keeping her updated on the progress and seeking her input on the website throughout our sprints.

+C) Commitment to the delivery of working software as frequently as possible.

+D)  Commitment to team morale
+Motivation is key in Agile.
+Being mindful of a positive team environment and being supportive will ensure teammates can be trusted to get their jobs done.

+E)  Implementing a communication plan that utilizes face-to-face communication to best transfer information within our team.

+F) Every day we have a team meeting so we could find out how to increase team effectiveness and to ensure we are constantly moving in the right direction.

+G) We self-organize by using the Trello board and team meetings to direct our focus

 #### 18. Provide an overview and description of your Source control process.